jamesball27/sokoban/README.md

 * Users can push boxes around the game board using the arrow keys until there are no more possible moves or the game is won.
 * Users can select a puzzle from several options of varying difficulty.
 * The current game board can be reset to its original state by clicking a button.
-* A move counter and timer will keep track of the player's progress.
+* A move counter and timer that keeps track of the player's progress
-* Landing modal explaining the rules and controls.
+* A landing modal explaining the rules and controls

-Bonus features:
-* Top scores keeping track of best move counts and times.

 ## Wireframes
 Main Game Page